 Cyber espionage operations are pervasive in international relations and have become a cross-cutting threat dimension across various areas.
-The increasing concern over the harmful effects of various forms of cyber espionage can inter alia be seen in the discussion concerning a potential prohibitive sovereignty rule in cyberspace in which proponents of the pure sovereigntist approach have underlined the harmfulness of cyber espionage393 and in which at least one country explicitly considered espionage operations a potential violation of a prohibitive sovereignty rule.394 In the context of the harm prevention rule the increasing concern over cyber espionage raises the question if and under which circumstances cyber espionage operations may be considered significant harm, hereby entailing a negative duty on states not to conduct such operations, as well as due diligence duties to prevent such operations by non-state actors under their jurisdiction or control.
+The increasing concern over the harmful effects of various forms of cyber espionage can inter alia be seen in the discussion concerning a potential prohibitive sovereignty rule in cyberspace in which proponents of the pure sovereigntist approach have underlined the harmfulness of cyber espionage and in which at least one country explicitly considered espionage operations a potential violation of a prohibitive sovereignty rule.
+In the context of the harm prevention rule the increasing concern over cyber espionage operations may be considered significant harm, hereby entailing a negative duty on states not to conduct such operations, as well as due diligence duties to prevent such operations by non-state actors under their jurisdiction or control.

-392 Mostly focussing on the 'main protocols of the internet' Broeders, 'Public Core' 2015 (n.
+Mostly focussing on the 'main protocols of the internet' Broeders, 'Public Core' 2015 (n.
 377), 105: 'These new coalitions should work towards the establishment of an international norm that identifies the main protocols of the Internet as a neutral zone in which governments are prohibited from interfering for their own national interests'; 47: 'They come up with ideas for protocols and standards that regulate data transfer, interoperability, interconnection and routing between networks, and the format of the data transmitted across the Internet'.

-393 Heller, 'Pure Sovereignty' 2021 (n.
+Heller, 'Pure Sovereignty' 2021 (n.
 190), 1499.

-394 Costa Rica, 'Costa Rica's Position' 2023 (n.
+Costa Rica, 'Costa Rica's Position' 2023 (n.
 243), para.
 22; see above chapter 3.B.III.5.1.